nallen05/old-norse/README.md

 Old Norse doesn't provide you with a widget for making a status bar.
 It provides you with tools to draw sprites to the screen & animate them according to precise timing logic, so that you can make your own custom status bar.
 The goal of the library is to make it easy to prototype a wide array of experimental game mechanics and interfaces, so long as they can be represented on a chunky terminal grid, within the constraints of a Unix-like terminal emulator.

-Our roadmap plan is to add support for [sixel graphics](https://en.wikipedia.org/wiki/Sixel).
+Our roadmap plan is to add support for [sixel graphics](https://en.wikipedia.org/wiki/Sixel) (terminal-friendly dot matrix printer graphic image format).
 This will allow us to animate graphic images.
 However, the terminal grid will still remain the only coordinate system.
 Sixel sprites will snap to the same terminal grid as ASCII characters.

 ## (2) UX speed & precision timing